 Make a copy of the letter and include it with your refund.

-Make the check payable to ARKANSAS BLUE CROSS.
+Make the check payable to [INSERT PLAN NAME, *in all caps].

 To ensure prompt and accurate posting, send your payment within fifteen (15) days of receipt to:

-Cashier Customer Collection Services P.O.
-Box 69402 Harrisburg, PA 17106

 Please note: If payment is not received by the invoice due date, the Payor will collect the money by deducting the overpaid amount from future payments made to you by the Payor.
 This is called an offset.
 These payments may be deducted from different claims for claimants other than those who incurred the overpayment.